Delivering new energy choices

 Colchester Borough Council is celebrating today (2 October 2020) after winning a prestigious prize at a national awards ceremony honouring the very best of local government services and staff throughout the UK.
 The council was named ‘Best Commercial Council’ in the...

 About Amphora Energy

 Colchester Amphora Energy Limited (CAEL) is an Energy Company, promoting the use of more low carbon sources of heat and power through a range of projects and initiatives, delivering new energy choices for people in Colchester.

-CAEL has experience within the energy sector and is currently building an innovative and highly sustainable district heat network to the north of the borough, at Colchester Northern Gateway.
+CAEL has experience within the energy sector and is currently building an innovative and highly sustainable district heat network to the north of the city, at Colchester Northern Gateway.

-Colchester Amphora Energy is wholly owned by Colchester Borough Council
+Colchester Amphora Energy is wholly owned by Colchester City Council

 Have a question about our work?